rendray69/wham_game-c-/README.md

 # wham_game-c-

-The point for completing this game is to guess the number provided by the program and guess it and its position
+The way of playing this game is by guessing what numbers chosen by this game and to figure out which position are those numbers took place in sequence

-Made by c++ programming language
+Created by the C++ programming language
-The files doesn't include levels
+The files are not included in the level

 The implemented algorithms are:
 - function